-Everybody has people in their life that are rude, crude and down-right disrespectful.
+Everybody has folks in their life that are rude, crude, and down-right disrespectful people.
 The question isn’t whether or not you do have these people in your life, but instead how to deal with them, respond to them and handle the sometimes stressful relationship as a whole.
 How do you honor disrespectful people?

 This is a question I get asked all of the time.
 Whether via email, text or a conversation over coffee, people are yearning to understand the process in which they can honor someone who constantly shows them the opposite.

 1 Peter 2:17 says, “Honor everyone.
 Love the brotherhood.
 Fear God.
 Honor the emperor.”
 Although this seems easy as pie, how do we make this a reality in our own lives?